BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Character/24 Blocks - Character Arc.md

-# The Evolution of Character: A Journey Through the Four-Act Structure
+# The Evolution of Character

+### A Journey Through the Four-Act Structure

 A character arc describes the transformation or inner journey of a character over the course of a narrative.
 The four-act structure can offer a nuanced, detailed progression for this character development.
 Here's a general idea of how the character arc might unfold in a four-act structure: